cselab/bodil/README.md

-# UQ ODIL
+# UQ ODIL Data

-A proof-of-concept set of scripts for ODIL with uncertainty quantification.
+data used in cases for UQ-ODIL.